-A reboot is not required for this command to take effect.
+A reboot is not required for diagEnablePost to take effect.

 - 1. Connect to the switch and log in with a user account that has admin privileges with the chassis-role permission. - 2.
-Enter the diagEnablePost command to enable POST with rebooting the switch.
+Enter the diagEnablePost command to enable POST without rebooting the switch.

+switch:admin> diagenablepost

-switch:admin> diagenablepost Config update Succeeded Diagnostic POST is now enabled.
+Config update Succeeded

+Diagnostic POST is now enabled.